salamankeli/helsinki-city-bike/README.md

 `.\mvnw test`

 ## Other comments
+The test.csv files (test1.csv, test2.csv, test3.csv,) are smaller snippets of the original city bike csv files (2021-05.csv, 2021-06.csv, 2021-07.csv) since the original files are too large for git.
+These can be replaced with the original files but fix the file names accordingly in the main/java/DBOperationRunner file to the "csvFiles" list.

-DBOperationRunner.java imports data from the CSV files which takes a long time (approx 30min).
+DBOperationRunner.java imports data from the CSV files which takes a long time when using the original csv files (approx 30min).
 If/when running the application again comment all the code and the first line of the application.properties file (spring.jpa.hibernate.ddl-auto=create).
 This way the application will not overwrite the database every time it has been re-run.